cyberdataint/CSI2440-Assignment3/README.md

 # Byte Swapping Program

 This C program allows the user to enter an integer in hexadecimal format and prints its reversed byte representation.
-It provides an interactive interface where the user can input integers multiple times until entering '0' to exit.

 ## How to Use

 1. Compile the program using a C compiler (e.g., GCC):